phy6boy/pyphy6/README.md

 # MyPhysics
 A repository for combining python and physics.
 This is only a starting project.
-My aim is not making a module, rether a combination of python programs that can be used for physics education
+My aim is not making a module, rether a collection of python programs that can be used for physics education

 All contributions are welcomed!